5 Tips on Developing Self-Motivation in Students

 Students who take an active role in decisions and feel like their voice is being heard are more likely to stay motivated.
 If your student is attending online school, involve them in decisions like creating the daily school schedule, including their requests for downtime.
 Let them help design their learning space and make it their own.
 Discuss class choices together and let them choose their electives.

-3. How to Promote Self-Motivation in the Classroom: Make Learning Exciting!
+3. How to Promote Self-Motivation in the Classroom?
+Make Learning Exciting!

-To promote self-motivation in the classroom, make learning exciting!
+To promote self-motivation in the classroom, help make learning exciting!
 Students are engaged and motivated to learn when they are excited about a subject.

 Find ways to inspire their natural curiosity.
 Make a rewards system to help encourage self-motivation for students to achieve mutually agreed-upon goals.